 (f) provide that where by reason of unavailability of materials or other reason that the chairman of the Council considers valid any requirement adopted by the regulations cannot be conformed to, the chairman of the Council may approve such use of materials or other matters as he considers to be consistent with the maintenance of safety.

-[Section 58 amended by No. 74 of 2003 s.
+[Section 58 amended: No. 74 of 2003 s.
 99.]

 59. Specific powers